openfaas/docs/docs/architecture/autoscaling.md

 * `com.openfaas.scale.max` The current default value is `20` for 20 replicas

-> Note: Setting `com.openfaas.scale.max=1` allows to disable the auto-scaling functionality of openfaas.
+> Note: Setting `com.openfaas.scale.min` and `com.openfaas.scale.max` to the same value, allows to disable the auto-scaling functionality of openfaas.

 For each alert fired the auto-scaler will add 5 replicas, but we are currently working on making the step configurable as a pre-defined step or proportional percentage.
 Once an alert is resolved due to a lower load than is needed for scaling the replica count will be scaled to the minimum replica count.